sudorandom/kmcd.dev/content/posts/2024-02-25_inspecting-protobuf/index.md

 +++

 [Protocol Buffers](https://protobuf.dev/) is an amazing message format.
 It's [incredibly compact](https://nilsmagnus.github.io/post/proto-json-sizes/) and [performant](https://medium.com/@akresling/go-benchmark-json-v-protobuf-4ec3c62ec8d4).
 However, these advantages come at a cost.
 Since Protobuf is a binary format it lacks a lot in readability compared to text-based formats like JSON or XML.
+If you look at encoded protobuf data it just looks like meaningless ones and zeros.

 However, all hope is not lost.
 Even if you just have a binary protobuf file with no knowledge of the corresponding protobuf file we can still get some information out of it.
 Let me introduce a tool called [Protoscope](https://github.com/protocolbuffers/protoscope).
 Protoscope is a tool for inspecting protobuf binary.
 It can do this with or without the protobuf files or the equivalent [descriptor set](https://protobuf.com/docs/descriptors) (but it can do a better job with the protobuf data).